Mel-Levesque/BangleApps/apps/followtherecipe/README.md

 - [X] Display random recipe on start
 - [ ] Choose a recipe by web page
+- [ ] Edit the recipe and save it to BangleJs
 - [ ] improve GUI (color, fonts, ...)

 ## Contributors